 - optional: grilled chicken breast and al dente orecchiette pasta tossed with the greens for added protein.

-- On a parchment lined baking sheets, lay out the sweet potato and red onion each on their own cooking sheet.
+- On parchment-lined baking sheets, lay out the sweet potato and red onion each on their own cooking sheet.
 The onion will cook faster than the sweet potato so you want to be able to take that out sooner.
 Drizzle with the oil, and season with salt and pepper and toss to coat evenly.

 - Bake them for 30-40 minutes, until the edges start to brown.
 Keep an eye on the onions, since they might cook faster.
 If they are ready sooner than the potato, remove the onions and allow the potato to cook until done.